Python 3.6 or Later¶

-If you do not specify an “extra” in your pip install command, the base dependencies for msticpy will be installed.
-This has a lot of functionality such as networking, pivoting, visualization but excludes dependencies that are specific to a particular data environment like Azure Sentinel or Splunk.
+If you do not specify an “extra” in your pip install command, the base dependencies for MSTICPy will be installed.
+This has a lot of functionality such as networking, pivoting, visualization but excludes most dependencies that are specific to a particular data environment like Azure Sentinel or Splunk.

-Some of the extras, like “all” and “azuresentinel” are combinations of other options collected together as a convenience.
+Some of the extras, like “all” and “azsentinel” are combinations of other options collected together as a convenience.
 You can also specify multiple extras during install, separating them with commas.

 If you try to use functionality for a component that needs a dependency that you have not installed you will usually get an informative exception message telling you which “extra” option you need to use to enable that feature.

 To fix this simply run pip install with the “extra” option shown in the exception message:

 In some cases you many not get an informative error.
 We’ve tried to trap all of the cases but if experience a problem with some MSTICPy functionality (especially an ImportError exception, make sure that you have installed the extra that corresponds to the functionality you are trying to use.